 This Actor To Play The Role Of Dhirubhai Ambani In Salman Khan's Bharat, Can You Guess Who It Is?

 Salman Khan, Katrina Kaif and Disha Patani starrer Bharat has been in the news from the same day it went on floors and each update on the movie brings a lot of thrill and joy to fans.
 The new update is as exciting as it seems to be as a young and promising actor is all set to portray the role of the late Dhirubhai Ambani, India's biggest businessman.
-Bharat, will show a lot of flashback scenes and the young actor will play the role of a young and energetic Dhirubhai Ambani.
+Bharat will show a lot of flashback scenes and the young actor will play the role of a young and energetic Dhirubhai Ambani.
 To know who the actor is, scroll below!

 Varun Dhawan To Play A Young Dhirubhai Ambani In Salman Khan's Bharat

-Reports are doing the rounds that Varun Dhawan has been casted to play the role of the young Dhirubhai Ambani in Salman Khan starrer Bharat and the actor has agreed to don the character offered to him by Ali Abbas Zafar.
+Reports are doing the rounds that Varun Dhawan has been cast to play the role of the young Dhirubhai Ambani in Salman Khan-starrer Bharat and the actor has agreed to don the character offered to him by Ali Abbas Zafar.

 The Film-makers Have Kept Everything Under Wraps